osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 When defining compound indexes outside of .NET framework, specify the ``IsKey`` and ``Order`` fields on the ``SdsTypeProperty`` object.

-// Commented out per reviewer suggestion:
-// The SDS REST API that uses tuples were created to assist you when using compound indexes.

 You can specify a maximum of three properties to define a compound index.
 In read and write operations, specify compound indexes in the URI by ordering each property that composes the index separated by the pipe character, ‘|’.
+To help those using compound indexes, .NET client libraries methods also allow the use of tuples for indexes.

 **Notes:** The examples below are for compound indexes on SdsTypes and not of secondary indexes on SdsStreams.